How to build a robot: a school-friendly guide to key components

 Published on 23 January 26

 Building a robot is one of the most exciting and hands-on STEM projects a school can run.
+For many students, learning how to build a robot is the first step toward understanding the complex engineering that powers our modern world.
 It gives students the opportunity to move beyond theory and apply their knowledge in a practical, engaging way.
 Through robotics, learners develop problem-solving, teamwork, programming and engineering skills - all while having fun bringing something real to life.

 This guide breaks down the essential parts of a beginner-friendly robot and explains what each component does, why it matters, and how they work together as a complete system.
 It is designed to give students and educators a clear starting point for successful classroom robotics projects.